-• WebRTC Phone registering with Genesys Multicloud CX voice service (bottom diagram on this page)

-Communications occur directly over the Internet or Azure ExpressRoute.
+WebRTC Phone registering with Genesys Multicloud CX voice service (bottom diagram on this page) Communications occur directly over the Internet.

-Note: Communications between Genesys Multicloud CX cloud and the corporate telephony systems, the SIP phones, and the WebRTC phones are Voice over IP communications.
+Note: Communications between Genesys Multicloud CX cloud and the PSTN carriers, the corporate telephony systems, the SIP phones, and the WebRTC phones are Voice over IP communications.